Constitution

 • ‘Dharma’ is the teaching of the Buddha, which describe cosmos and the nature of human beings, and a training towards wisdom and freedom.

-• ‘Vinaya’ is written rules and procedures laid down by the Buddha to regulate the life of monks and nuns.
+• ‘Vinayas’ are written codes of conduct and procedures laid down by the Buddha to regulate a full-time training for women and men.

-• ‘Sangha’ is the group of monks and nuns.
+• The ‘Sangha’ is the group of bhikkhus and bhikkhunis.

-• ‘Monk’ is a male Buddhist Bhikkhu, that has full ordination and are living according to the Vinaya.
+• ‘Bhikkhuni’ is a female Buddhist monastic, who has full ordination and lives according to the Vinaya.

-• ‘Nun’ is a female Buddhist Bhikkhuni, that has full ordination and are living according to the Vinaya.
+• ‘Bhikkhu’ is a male Buddhist monastic, who has full ordination and lives according to the Vinaya.

-• ‘Constitution’ is the regulations of the association that governs the association, which only can be approved or changed by the Annual General Meeting or a Special General Meeting.
+• ‘Constitution’ is the basic regulations that governs the society, which only can be approved or changed by the Annual General Meeting or a Special General Meeting.

 • ‘Guidelines ’ are instructions and advice that describe who should do various tasks, and how they are to be done, within the framework of the constitution.
-They are used, for example, by the association’s committee and management.
+They are used, for example, by the society’s board and management.

 §1.
 Name and financial year

-1. The name of the society is: Oslo og Viken Buddhistforening, hereafter referred to as ‘the Society’.
+1. The name of the society is: Den Norske Buddhistforening (The Buddhist Society of Norway), hereafter referred to as ‘the Society’.

 2. The financial year of the Society is from 1st of January to the next 31st of December.